TomosRich/PLIF-Processing/paper.md

 # Package Functions

-Below is a list of all the function to be included in the package:
+Below is a list of all the functions included in the package:

 \Large \bf{PLIF Calibration functions - }